openbaton/docs/docs/tosca-CSAR-onboarding.md

 ## VNF packages from CSAR on-boarding

-After archiving the folders you need to change the version of the file to **.csar** The initial steps for setting up the NFVO before sending the VNF packages is the same as a NSD or a VNFD.
+After zipping the folders you need to change the version of the file to **.csar** The initial steps for setting up the NFVO before sending the VNF packages is the same as a NSD or a VNFD.

 For on-boarding packages in NSD format use this command: